School Records Project

 The types of school records in the collection are described below:

-2. Superintendent Records (Semester Reports) - These were compiled by the individual schools and were submitted to and maintained by the County Superintendent of Schools.
+1. Superintendent Records (Semester Reports) - As partially described above, these records were compiled by the individual schools and were submitted to and maintained by the County Superintendent of Schools.
 While we don't have records for every school in the county, this collection of records is the most complete set of records that we do have.
-The collection covers the years 1939 to 1954 and are broken out by school district. .
-These were the records chosen for the first phase of the scanning and transcription project described below.
+The collection covers the years 1939 to 1954 and is broken out by school district.

 3. Other Records - Among the other miscellaneous school related records are County Superintendent Visiting Records for 1909 - 1910 which contains information on the school buildings, teachers, school equipment, school meetings, etc.; Certificate Records (of teachers) beginning in 1914 and going through the 1940s.
 Maintained by the County Superintendent of Schools, the years of these records vary by teacher and contain the certification records of teachers teaching in Iron County schools School District Account Book for 1925 which was maintained by the Iron County Treasurer and details payments made on behalf of the schools.